Is Mi Tierra In San Antonio, TX A Tourist Trap? Last Update: 2024

 Mi Tierra operates on a first-come, first-served basis; they don’t take reservations.
 So, if you proceed beyond the bakery into the restaurant, you’ll need to add your name to the waiting list.

-See also The 14 Best Burgers in San Antonio
+See also Boudros: The Best Restaurant on the San Antonio Riverwalk

 If you visit on a weekday, you’ll likely find immediate seating (given that the restaurant accommodates 500 people!).
 But even if there’s a wait, don’t fret—the turnover is quick.
 While waiting, you can enjoy a margarita at the bar.